Mon. Sep 25th, 2023

 • The 2nd one deals with danger.
 When we don’t feel safe, trust or are challenged, or when we specifically feel in danger, then we may hide, run away, put up a defence or fight.
 When someone is experiencing this cycle of behaviour then SSP is NOT suitable for them – instead we advise our VFP/HRV experience – as this better engages someone who has greater anxiety and stress; and in time leads them towards being capable of relaxing for at least 30 mins (until this point SSP is not possible).

 • The 1st one deals with life threatening or hopeless situations.
-When we feel that no matter what we do we are going to be unsafe, challenged and see no future; or a life-threatening situation – then we may shut down in some way.
+When we feel that no matter what we do, we are going to be unsafe, challenged or see no future; or a life-threatening situation – then we may shut down in some way.
 This may result in someone feinting or passing out; being physically sick; urinating/defecating; going into a coma; having a heart attack or experiencing a chronic illness or even a seizure.
-When someone is experiencing this cycle of behaviour then SSP is NOT suitable for them – instead we advise our VFP Therapy Experience – as this better engages someone who has greater anxiety and stress and in time leads them towards being capable of relaxing for at least 5-10 mins (until this point even HRV is not possible).

 When we function from the 2nd or 3rd more defensive cycles, then we cannot listen or co-operate effectively to our own multiple beings / energy fields or to the energy fields of others.